ederign/ederign.github.io/_posts/2021-04-27-dashbuilder-roadmap.md

 [![Dashbuilder](/assets/2021/dbblog2.gif "Dashbuilder")](/assets/2021/dbblog2.gif)

-## Prometheus, Kafka, Elastic Search, Kafka, Elastic Search, CSV and JDBC Support
+## Prometheus, Kafka, Elasticsearch, CSV and JDBC Support

-Dashbuilder can extract data from heterogeneous sources of information such as  Prometheus, JDBC, Elastic Search, Kafka, CVS, and Java Beans.
+Dashbuilder can extract data from heterogeneous sources of information such as  Prometheus, JDBC, Elasticsearch, Kafka, CVS, and Java Beans.
 This raw data can be later grouped, filtered, transposed, and personalized and then used as input for each component.

 [![Dashbuilder](/assets/2021/dbblog3.gif "Dashbuilder")](/assets/2021/dbblog3.gif)